top of page

 Illegal Pitch

-There are 2 cases an illegal pitch can be called by the home plate umpire - a pitch that goes around the screen and not over the screen, and a pitch that is 12 feet or higher.
-The pitching screen is 6 feet high so an illegal pitch is twice as high as the screen.
-In both cases the home plate umpire should verbalize "Illegal" as soon as possible.
+There are 2 cases an illegal pitch can be called by the home plate umpire – a pitch that goes around the screen and not over the screen, and a pitch that is 12 feet or higher.
+The pitching screen is 6 feet high, so an illegal pitch is twice as high as the screen.
+In both cases, the home plate umpire should verbalize “illegal” as soon as possible.
 The umpire may extend a straight arm at shoulder height with a fist to indicate an illegal pitch.
 An illegal pitch will be counted as a ball.
-However, the batter has the option of swinging at an illegal pitch and if this occurs the ball is in play as though the illegal pitch was not called.
+However, the batter has the option of swinging at an illegal pitch, and if this occurs the ball is in play as though the illegal pitch was not called.
 Normal play continues in this case.
 A pitch cannot be called illegal after it hits the ground.
-It is imperative the illegal pitch decision is made and called early by the umpire to give the batter enough time to properly make their decision to swing, knowing the pitch will be a ball if the batter chooses not to swing.
+It is imperative the illegal pitch decision is made and called early by the umpire to give the batter enough time to properly make his/her decision to swing, knowing the pitch will be a ball if the batter chooses not to swing.

 Face Mask Requirement

-Civil Defense Warnings
+Civil Defense Siren Testing

 Player Conduct